 Photography by Szymon Sikorski

 We saved this font from sinking in history.
-Batavier is a display typeface featured in a vintage travel poster designed by Franciska Clausen in 1928 announcing the route by ship between Rotterdam and London by Wm.
+Batavier is a display typeface featured in a travel poster from 1928 announcing the route by ship between Rotterdam and London by Wm.
 H. Müller & Co’s Batavier Line.
+After researching the origins of this typeface, we surprisingly discovered that it was an industrial typeface that was trendy in between 1910 and 1930 in USA, Netherlands, Germany and Hungary and similar versions were used in several advertisements, leaflets and lettering.

 It's Nice That